Travel Bloggers Share Top Safety Tips For Solo Female Travelers

 As a naturally cautious person, I was feeling apprehensive about safety before my solo trip to Southeast Asia.
 In the end, I decided to join a group tour to ease my nerves.

-6 years and many countries later, I have now taken 11 group tours as well as taking many completely solo trips.
+6 years and many countries later, I have now taken 11 group tours as well as many completely solo trips.
 The group tours are brilliant for more risky locations where safety in numbers is an important consideration.
-Also, the guides are knowledgeable and often give advice about where is safe to go and where to avoid.

 Contributed by Leanne of The Globetrotter GP